wufoo/docs/source/includes/_forms.md

 Instructions - The Instructions for User (if any).

+IsRequired - Whether or not the field has been marked as Required in the Field Settings.
+This value can be 1 = true or 0 = false

 ClassNames - Any values that were added to the CSS Keywords option in the Form Builder.

 ID - The API ID for that field.
 This is what you'll use for [submitting new entries](/#submit-entry), or using URL Modification and Templating

+Label - If a field has a SubFields or Choices property (meaning there are multiple fields or options), each sub-field or choice will have its own label.
+This is the value stored for Dropdown, Multiple Choice, or Checkbox fields.
+For fields like Name and Address, these are the values of the different sub-fields

+DefaultVal - If the field has a Predefined Value set in the Field Settings, it will be displayed here.
+Otherwise, the value will be "0"

+Page - Indicates which page of the form the field is added to.
+On a single page form (no Page Breaks) all fields will be on Page 1

 <h4 id='checkbox'>Checkbox fields will have SubFields property that is an array of all the field options</h4>